Want to understand Czech culture? See an English-friendly play at a small Prague theater

 Recently, the city of Prague has announced a funding initiative to provide a much-needed lifeline to theaters like Studio Ypsilon, Divadlo Minor, Divadlo Na Zábradlí, and Švandovo Divadlo, ensuring they can maintain their relevance while continuing to offer affordable ticket prices to the public.

 "I consider the budget adjustment an important step in Prague’s culture.
-Support for theaters is key to their development in the next season, which will have a positive impact on the entire range of Prague’s cultural scene,” Jiří Pospíšil, Prague Deputy for Culture.
+Support for theaters is key to their development in the next season, which will have a positive impact on the entire range of Prague’s cultural scene,” says Jiří Pospíšil, Prague Deputy for Culture.

 Prague’s theater scene goes international